-You do not have to wait until your state or another state establishes their ABLE account program.
+You do not have to wait until your state or another state establishes an ABLE program.
 While you should still be aware of your asset limits as they relate to your benefits, you can begin to save now!
 Set aside a dollar amount weekly or monthly from your paycheck and/or Social Security check if you receive SSI and/or SSDI.
 Visit with a local financial institution, such as a bank or credit union, and open a savings account if you do not have one.
 Find a financial institution with no monthly administrative fees, an interest bearing savings account, any matched saving options and discuss minimum balance requirements and how many transactions you may make monthly at no cost.
-Set a savings goal for the calendar year and invite family and friends to contribute to your savings account.
-These funds will be moved to an ABLE account when you select a state's ABLE program that is a good fit for your needs.
+Set a savings goal for the calendar year under the resource limit if there is one for your benefits, and invite family and friends to contribute to your savings account.
+These funds will be moved to an ABLE account when you select a state's ABLE program that is the right fit for your needs.